Scrap metal prices

 4. Fuel and Transportation Costs

-Transporting and processing scrap metal requires fuel and logistics support.
-When fuel prices increase, the overall cost of moving scrap metal prices also rise.
-This added cost is typically passed on to buyers, raising the final scrap metal prices.
+Transporting and processing requires fuel and logistics support.
+When fuel prices increase, the overall cost of moving also rise.
+This added cost is typically passed on to buyers, raising the final prices for scrap.

 5. Quality and Grade of Scrap Iron